FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 This show is almost cartoonishly gross, once or twice an episode.
 The violence can hit viscerally, so be warned.

-Hopefully, the slow motion and brilliant song choices and music composition will help you distance yourself enough to tolerate it.
+Hopefully, the slow motion, brilliant song choices, and music composition will help you distance yourself enough to tolerate it.
 Please don’t give up and bounce; it’s worth staying.

 The violence is not gratuitous in this context.
 The writers want us to see the world as brutal.
 Brutality is the point.
 The fear of brutality is the point.
 Characters becoming hardened by the brutality and getting more and more cynical is the point.

-ALSO, I hate zombies.
-I just do.
-So, usually, I’d bounce after I realized there were ghouls, but I didn’t, and I am glad I stayed.
+If you are like me (and I know I am), you hate zombies.
+I hate zombies.
+So, usually, I’d bounce after I realized there were ghouls and feral ghouls (basically zombies), but I didn’t, and I am glad I stayed.
 They handled all that with some serious expertise.
+If you love zombies, well, you are in luck.
+There are Elvis ones!

 Okey Dokey.
 Go watch, but please subscribe first.

-The main characters all have Sagittarius values, so the themes of the archetype of Sagittarius are at the core of the plot of Fallout.
+The main protagonists all have Sagittarius values.
+Traditionally, it is said that America has a Sagittarius Rising.
+That refers to the cowboy tropes and the freedom-loving, gun-loving, truth-telling image of Americans worldwide.
+This was certainly true in the 1950s when our own timeline diverged from the one in Fallout.
+The themes of the archetype of Sagittarius are at the core of the plot of Fallout.
 That is what I mean by genius structure.

 I was watching someone who reacted to Fallout on YouTube (early in season 1, episode two) say that The Ghoul needed a horse or a dog, because, of course, he does.
 We all recognize Sagittarius characters, whether we call them that or not, and a Sagittarius needs an animal sidekick.